Park Management and Conservation

 The PMC (park management and conservation) curriculum prepares students for careers as professionals in a variety of natural resource management agencies and organizations.
 Most employment opportunities are in the public sector, including such agencies as the National Park Service, the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the USDA Forest Service, state park departments, and city and county park and recreation departments.
 There are also positions with associations, resorts, concessionaires, retailers and various other enterprises.

-Graduates are employed as park managers, rangers, conservation officers, planners, naturalists, agency and unit directors and in other areas recreation and natural resource management.
+Graduates are employed as park managers, rangers, conservation officers, planners, naturalists, agency and unit directors, program specialists and in other areas recreation and natural resource management.

-Recognizing that there may be degree/accreditation mills in existence, Kansas State University is pleased to provide the following information for the discerning reader so they can clearly determine the difference between a degree mill and a fully accredited curriculum like the Park Management and Conservation Program at KSU.
+Recognizing that there may be degree/accreditation mills in existence, K-State is pleased to provide the following information for the discerning reader so they can clearly determine the difference between a degree mill and a fully accredited curriculum like the Park Management and Conservation Program at KSU.

 Important Information Regarding Degree Mills and the Value of Accreditation